yunojuno/django-request-token/README.rst

     FOUR03_TEMPLATE = os.path.join(BASE_DIR,'...','403.html')

+* ``REQUEST_TOKEN_LOG_TOKEN_ERRORS``

+If an ``InvalidTokenError`` is raised by the decorator or middleware, the error will be logged as a ``RequestTokenErrorLog`` object.
+This makes debugging easier, which is important in production as often the first you will know about a token problem is an angry customer who says "my link doesn't work".
+Being able to diagnose issues from the admin site is useful, however if the volume or errors is a problem this can be disabled by setting this value to anything other than 'True' or '1'.

 Logging
 =======

 Debugging middleware and decorators can be complex, so the project is verbose in its logging (by design).
 If you feel it's providing too much logging, you can adjust it by setting the standard Django logging for ``request_token``.

+You can turn off formal logging in the database of token errors by using the setting ``REQUEST_TOKEN_LOG_TOKEN_ERRORS``.

 Tests
 =====

-There is a set of tests that are configured to run against Django 1.8 using ``tox``.
+There is a set of ``tox`` tests.

-Licence
+License
 =======

 MIT